thanhnguyencanh/ERSPCB/README.md

 # 1. License

-If you use IRAF-SLAM in an academic work, please cite:
+If you use ESRPCB in an academic work, please cite:

     @article{thanhnc_ESRPCB,
       title={ESRPCB: an Edge guided Super - Resolution model and Ensemble learning for tiny Printed Circuit Board Defect detection},